Scallops – Dried (Conpoy)

 Looking to build your basic Chinese Soup Pantry?

-The dried red dates is one of them!
 Check it out in my video to learn more!